 On the second occasion I fixed my hours to suit the me that used to be an early-riser and my boss was able to make desk sharing work for her.
 This arrangement meant that for half my half day (that time I reduced my hours from eight to five) I worked alone in the office block.
 However my employer could trust I was doing my job because, apart from the proof of projects being completed, my honesty betrayed that I loved what I was doing.

 The main downer to WFH is being alone.
-When I was office-bound I made friends with my office-mates and years ago at one company in Tel Aviv we would eat lunch together at a dining table that could seat a dozen people.
+When I was office-bound I made friends with my office-mates and years ago at one company where I worked we would eat lunch together at a dining table that could seat a dozen people.
 We took it in turns to make a big salad with the vegetables that the company provided and shared other dishes that some of us brought from home.
 Truth is when you’re PA is a piece of paper with lists of what you could, should and must do, you ought to keep connected for your sanity.
 I’ve sort of solved this need to be part of a live team by going, almost every day, round the corner to Belsize Village with my reusable coffee cup.
 Thanks to the nature of independent cafés, those lovely staff behind their counters, greet me warmly, ask if I want my usual and sometimes we enjoy a friendly exchange.
 Business owners, some of whom feature in the magazine, might be sitting at their pavement tables easing into the new day or also out getting a hot drink.
 Glad to report, however, that nobody has ever commented when, on rare occasions in the winter, I might be wearing jeans with a pyjama-like top.